stellarshenson/jupyterlab_colourful_tab_extension/README.md

 [![Brought To You By KOLOMOLO](https://img.shields.io/badge/Brought%20To%20You%20By-KOLOMOLO-00ffff?style=flat)](https://kolomolo.com)
 [![Donate PayPal](https://img.shields.io/badge/Donate-PayPal-blue?style=flat)](https://www.paypal.com/donate/?hosted_button_id=B4KPBJDLLXTSA)

-Applies pastel colours to JupyterLab tabs for visual identification when many tabs are open.
-Colours persist between browser refreshes.
+A JupyterLab extension that applies pastel colours to tabs for visual identification when many tabs are open.

 ## Features

-- **Automatic tab colouring** - Each tab receives a unique pastel colour for easy identification
-- **Persistent colours** - Tab colours survive browser refreshes via server-side storage
+Assign colours to tabs via right-click context menu for easy visual identification when working with multiple notebooks and files.

+**Colour options**:

+- Red, Orange, Yellow, Green, Blue, Purple
-- **Pastel palette** - Soft, non-distracting colours that work with both light and dark themes
+- Pastel shades optimised for both light and dark themes

+**Key features**:

+- Right-click any tab to assign a colour from the "Set Tab Colour" submenu
+- Colours persist across browser refreshes via localStorage
+- Notebook toolbar matches the active tab colour
+- Automatic cleanup when tabs are closed

 ## Requirements